 These terminals allow your e-commerce business to process credit and debit cards by entering the payment information into a secure website.
 A client’s card does not need to be present to process this type of transaction.

-These are some benefits to using virtual terminals:
+These are some benefits of using virtual terminals:

 These are some drawbacks of virtual terminals: